GridProtectionAlliance/go2cs/README.md

 A "big" upcoming task will be to get the Go Standard Library operational by filling in behind code that normally compiles with [Go's Assembler](https://golang.org/doc/asm) (all those platform specific `.s` files) with equivalent .NET implementations.
 Please note that the strategy is to keep the code managed if at all possible, this way there are no external dependencies introduced, see [conversion strategies](#conversion-strategies) for more information.

+The other item that is needed is a unit testing infrastructure.
+It is desired to be able to create Go based behavioral tests then convert the tests to C# - this way the Go code can be ran along with the C# code to validate that the results are the same.

-Ideally as releases are made for an updated `go2cs` executable, this can also include an update to the converted Go Standard Library for download so that users don't have to spend time converting this themselves.
+Ideally as releases are made for an updated `go2cs` executable, this can also include an update to a pre-converted Go Standard Library for download so that users don't have to spend time converting this themselves.

 ## Installation

 1. Copy the `go2cs.exe` into the `%GOBIN%` or `%GOPATH%\bin` path.
 The only dependency is .NET (see [prerequisites](#prerequisites) below).

-2. Extract the pre-converted C# Go Standard Library source code into the desired target path, by default `%GOPATH\src\go2cs\`
+2. Optionally extract the pre-converted C# Go Standard Library source code into the desired target path, by default `%GOPATH\src\go2cs\`

 ### Prerequisites

-The `go2cs` program is a command line tool that requires .NET 4.7.1.
-You will need to make sure that .NET 4.7.1 or comparable version of [Mono](https://www.mono-project.com/) is already installed before executing application.
+The `go2cs` program is a command line utility that requires .NET 4.7.1.
+You will need to make sure that .NET 4.7.1 or comparable version of [Mono](https://www.mono-project.com/) is already installed before executing the conversion utility.

 * For Windows, use the [.NET 4.7.1](https://www.microsoft.com/en-us/download/confirmation.aspx?id=56115) installer
 * For other platforms, install the [latest version of Mono](https://www.mono-project.com/download/stable/#download-lin-ubuntu)

-Converted code will also target .NET 4.7.1 and compile using C# 7.2.
+Note that code converted from Go to C# will also target .NET 4.7.1 and compile using C# 7.2.
 [Visual Studio 2017](https://www.visualstudio.com/downloads/) is recommended in order to compile converted code, the free Community Edition is should be fine.
 For non-Windows platforms, you can try [Visual Studio Code](https://code.visualstudio.com/).

 ## Usage

 1. Make sure source application already compiles with Go (e.g., `go build`) before starting conversion.
 That means any needed dependencies should already be downloaded and available, e.g., with `go get`.

-2. Execute `go2cs` specifying the Go source path and file name to convert.
+2. Execute `go2cs` specifying the Go source path or specific file name to convert.
 For example:
  * Convert a single Go file: `go2cs -l Main.go`
  * Convert a Go project: `go2cs MyProject`